Official Title

 To date, no targeted therapeutic treatments for the ongoing COVID-19 outbreak have been

 identified.
 Antiviral combined with adjuvant therapies are currently under investigation.
-The

-tract infection to severe pneumonia and death.
+respiratory tract infection to severe pneumonia and death.

-In the patients who progress, the time period from symptoms onset to development of dyspnea
+In the patients who progress, the time period from symptoms onset to development of

-ventilation, despite the use of non-invasive ventilatory support in the earliest phases of
+need of mechanical ventilation, despite the use of non-invasive ventilatory support in

-the disease.
-Probability of progression to end stage disease is unpredictable, with the
+the earliest phases of the disease.
+Probability of progression to end stage disease is

-spontaneously breathing patients with mild to moderate disease would translate in improved
+Preventing progression in spontaneously breathing patients with mild to moderate disease

-morbidity and mortality and in a lower use of limited healthcare resources.
+would translate in improved morbidity and mortality and in a lower use of limited

-In 2004, during the SARS-coronavirus (SARS-CoV) outbreak, a pilot study showed that low dose
+In 2004, during the SARS-coronavirus (SARS-CoV) outbreak, a pilot study showed that low

-further in-vitro testing is recommended, we proposed a randomized clinical trial to test the
+hypothesized.
+While further in-vitro testing is recommended, we proposed a randomized

-effectiveness of inhaled NO in preventing the progression of SARS-CoV-2 related disease, when
+clinical trial to test the effectiveness of inhaled NO in preventing the progression of

-administered at an early stage.
+SARS-CoV-2 related disease, when administered at an early stage.

 Active, not recruiting